PierBover/roots-svelte-router/README.md

 # Roots

 This is a client-side router for Svelte that uses history mode.
-It's in early developement so expect bugs, changes, and dragons.
+It's somewhat stable but expect bugs and changes before the 1.0 release.

 ### Features
 * Lightweight (aprox 3kB gzip)